Applications to the Community Council Local Grants Scheme (CCLGS)

 - The repayment of loans or payment of debts.

-Should recipients not spend all grant funds allocated through the CCLGS, then they will be required to repay unspent funds back in to ANCBC through their Community Council.
+Should recipients not spend all grant funds allocated through the CCLGS, they will be required to repay unspent funds into ANCBC through their community council.

 Publicising your award